Mercury Capri

-Capri (later Mercury Capri) is a nameplate marketed by the Lincoln-Mercury division of Ford Motor Company on three distinct series of automobiles between 1970 and 1994.
+Capri (later Mercury Capri) is a nameplate marketed by the Lincoln-Mercury division of Ford Motor Company over three generations between 1970 and 1994.

-From 1970 to 1978, the Capri was a sport compact marketed in North America by the Lincoln-Mercury division without any Ford or Mercury divisional branding; it was a captive import, built by Ford of Europe sold simply as the Capri.
-From 1979 to 1986, the Capri became part of the Mercury model line as a pony car.
-From 1991 to 1994, the Mercury Capri was a roadster was a captive import, built by Ford Australia (and sold outside North America as the Ford Capri).
+From 1970 to 1978, the Capri was a sport compact marketed in North America by the Lincoln-Mercury division without any Ford or Mercury divisional branding; it was a captive import, manufactured by Ford of Europe and sold simply as the Capri.

+From 1979 to 1986, the second generation Capri became part of the Mercury model line as a U.S. built pony car, a badge engineered variant of the contemporary Ford Mustang.

+Ford Australia produced the third-generation Mercury Capri roadster from 1991 to 1994, which Ford marketed as the Ford Capri outside of North America.

-In North America, the Capri was marketed without a direct Ford-brand counterpart for its first and third generations, although it was sold in other markets under the Ford brand.
+In North America, the first and third generations of the Capri were marketed without a direct Ford-brand counterpart but were sold in other markets under the Ford brand.

-Origin of name

-The Capri nameplate is derived from the namesake Italian island; in automotive use, it has been used by all three Ford divisions.
-In 1952, the Lincoln Capri marked the first use of the nameplate, serving as a trim level through 1959.
+The name derives from the Italian island of Capri, and has been used by all three Ford divisions.
+The 1952 Lincoln Capri marked the first use of the nameplate, serving as a trim level through 1959.
 From 1962 to 1964, Ford of Britain introduced a Ford Consul Capri two-door hardtop coupe.
-For 1966 and 1967, the Capri name was first used by Mercury, denoting the standard trim of the Mercury Comet.
+For 1966 and 1967, the Capri name was first used by Mercury to denote the standard trim of the Mercury Comet.

-For 1968, Ford of Europe developed the Ford Capri two-door coupé as its counterpart to the Mustang.
-In line with the Mustang, the Capri was styled with a long hood and a short deck (trunk lid; later hatchback) with a fastback-style roofline.
+For 1968, Ford of Europe developed the Ford Capri two-door coupé as its European counterpart to the Mustang.
+Like the Mustang, the Capri was styled with a long hood and a short deck, with a fastback-style roofline.